What is The Origin of Tea?

 The origin of tea is infused with a fine blend of fact, myth, and ancient concepts of spirituality and philosophy.
-According to an ancient Chinese legend, the story of tea was born over 4700 years ago when a fortuitous blunder caused a few dry leaves to accidentally fall into a pot of boiling water that was being prepared for emperor Shen Nong in the hills of China.
+According to an ancient Chinese legend, the story of tea was born over 4700 years ago.
+A fortuitous blunder caused a few dry leaves to accidentally fall into a pot of boiling water that was being prepared for emperor Shen Nong in the hills of China.

 The emperor enjoyed drinking the infused water as it had a most unusual and delicious flavour.
 He felt so immensely invigorated and refreshed, and as he was a skilled scientist and ruler he set out to further research the plant whereby he discovered tea to possess medicinal properties.